 This is the online edition of Learning Connections, a news magazine from the UW-Madison School of Education.
-This issue is filled with exciting news about School of Education faculty, staff, students and alumni.
+This latest issue is filled with exciting news about School of Education faculty, staff, students and alumni.

-Fall 2013 edition highlights include:
+Summer 2014 edition highlights include:

 • Class notes: Read about what School of Education alums have been up to, broken down by decade -– 1940s, 1950s, 1960s, 1970s, 1980s, 1990s, 2000s, 2010s